List of state highways in Louisiana (1–99): Louisiana Highway 64

 Louisiana Highway 64 (LA 64) runs 20.36 mi in a general east–west direction from LA 964 in Zachary, East Baton Rouge Parish to the junction of LA 16 and LA 1026 north of Denham Springs, Livingston Parish.

 Louisiana Highway 66

 Louisiana Highway 66 (LA 66) runs 19.62 mi in a general northwest to southeast direction from the main entrance of the Louisiana State Penitentiary at Angola to a junction with US 61 north of St. Francisville, West Feliciana Parish.

 Louisiana Highway 67

 Louisiana Highway 67 (LA 67) runs 43.60 mi in a north–south direction from LA 73 in Baton Rouge, East Baton Rouge Parish to the Mississippi state line north of Clinton, East Feliciana Parish.
 The route continues across the state line as Mississippi Highway 569.
 As of 2018, the section of LA 67 south of US 190 is under agreement to be removed from the state highway system and transferred to local control.

+LA 67 begins at an intersection with LA 73 (Government Street) in Baton Rouge near the Garden District neighborhood.
+The highway travels north along 22nd Street and intersects US 61 Bus. / US 190 Bus.
+(Florida Street) near the Baton Rouge National Cemetery.
+LA 67 crosses over I-110 near BREC Memorial Stadium, turns northeast onto Plank Road, then crosses under I-110.
+The highway continues to travel along Plank Road, traversing through heavily developed areas of Baton Rouge.
+Between LA 408 and Blount Road, LA 67 serves as the eastern boundary for the Baton Rouge Metropolitan Airport.
+The highway enters Brownfields near Blount Road then enters Baker near LA 423, with the route becoming more suburban.
+LA 67 leaves Baker near Bentley Drive, with the highway traversing more rural areas of East Baton Rouge Parish.